manorrock/azure-examples/acr/quarkus/README.md

-# Create a Quarkus application packaged as a Docker image
+# Create a Quarkus application packaged as a Docker image and push it to Azure Container Registry

 ## Prerequisites